sloede/modm/README.md

     git clone https://github.com/sloede/modm.git path/to/modm

 This will get you the latest and coolest version of Modm.
-Note that the current git `HEAD` might contain experimental changes that will disappear later on, also the repository `HEAD` might have the odd unresolved bug in it (although I try not to push to GitHub if there is still something wrong).
+Note that the current repository `HEAD` might contain experimental changes that will disappear later on, also it might have the odd unresolved bug in it (although I try not to push to GitHub if there is still something wrong).

 If you need to be sure that the Modm version you get is stable, check out the latest tagged version of Modm.
 The repository is tagged from time to time when